slittorin/home-assistant-setup/README.md

 ### Backup for InfluxDB

 1. Create the backup-script [/srv/influxdb-backup.sh](https://github.com/slittorin/server1-config/blob/master/influxdb-backup.sh) to take InfluxDB-backup through docker-compose (remember to set `chmod ugo+x`).
-2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:02:00: `* 1 * * * /srv/influxdb-backup.sh`.
+2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 01:00:00: `* 1 * * * /srv/influxdb-backup.sh`.
 3. Verify that the crontab is correct with `sudo crontab -l` (run in the context of user 'pi').
 4. Wait to the day after and check the log-file `/srv/log/influxdb-backup.log` and backup-directory `/srv/ha-history-db/backup` so that backups are taken.

+### Export for InfluxDB

+After the (SSD-failed](https://github.com/slittorin/home-assistant-maintenance/blob/main/README.md#failed-ssd-drive) in early 2023, and that restore of the InfluxDB-database gave a week of data that was lost slightly after summer 2022, I realised I needed a second way to backup my data.

+Here I export each days data into csv-file, so that the data can be imported if necessary.

+1. Create the export-script [/srv/influxdb-export-yesterday.sh](https://github.com/slittorin/server1-config/blob/master/influxdb-export-yesterday.sh) (remember to set `chmod ugo+x`).
+2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:10:00: `10 0 * * * /srv/influxdb-export-yesterday.sh`.
+3. Verify that the crontab is correct with `sudo crontab -l` (run in the context of user 'pi').
+4. Wait to the day after and check the log-file `/srv/log/influxdb-export-yesterday.log` and export-directory `/srv/ha-history-db/export` so that backups are taken.

 ## Installation for Grafana